[Updated 8th May 2026]

 Templates

-You can load Iconica directly into your Dorico project but as Iconica is highly configurable it requires a lot of data to be saved and will greatly increase the file size of your Dorico project.
-We have therefore also created a Dorico playback template and a server template for VSL’s Vienna Ensemble Pro 7, known as VEPro (available separately from VSL.co.at).
+You can load Iconica directly into your Dorico project but as Iconica is highly configurable, it requires a lot of data to be saved and will greatly increase the file size of your Dorico project.
+We have therefore also created a Dorico playback template and a server template for VSL’s Vienna Ensemble Pro 8, known as VEPro (available separately from VSL.co.at).

-You can then use the project file provided, or in your own Dorico projects choose the Iconica playback template from the Play > Playback Templates menu.
+To use Iconica, choose the Iconica playback template from the Play > Playback Templates menu.

-For more information on how these files have been set up and how to use them, please watch this Discover Dorico live stream:
+For more information on how to use Iconica in Dorico, please watch this Discover Dorico live stream:

 Details